postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

-# 1

-# )
-    Act No. 219/1999 Coll. on armed forces of the Czech Republic, as amended.
+[^1]: Act No. 219/1999 Coll. on armed forces of the Czech Republic, as amended.

-# 1

-# (a)
-  Act No. 361/2003 Coll. on the service of members of the security forces, as amended.
+[^1a]: Act No. 361/2003 Coll. on the service of members of the security forces, as amended.

-# 1

-# b)
-  Act No. 289/2005 Coll. on the Military Intelligence Service, as amended by Act No. 274/2008 Coll.
+[^1b]: Act No. 289/2005 Coll. on the Military Intelligence Service, as amended by Act No. 274/2008 Coll.

-# 2

-# )
-    For example Act No 310/1999 Coll. on the stay of armed forces of other countries in the Czech Republic.
+[^2]: For example Act No 310/1999 Coll. on the stay of armed forces of other countries in the Czech Republic.

 # 3